 You may wonder why some fiber is short and some is long within the same breed.

 Animals are just like humans with regard to the quality of their fleece.
-Some humans have hair and nails that grow fast; some grow slow.
-Some people have thick hair; some have thin hair.
-Some people have brittle hair; some have supple hair.
+Some humans have hair and nails that grow fast; others grow slow.
+Some people have thick hair; others have thin hair.
+Some people have brittle hair; others have supple hair.
 The same is true for animals.

 The first step in processing a fleece is to determine it’s quality.
 Fleeces are sorted according to grade, and sold accordingly.
 Top quality fleeces are used to produce top quality yarns and garments.
 Lower quality fleeces are used to produce less expensive items and felted products.

 This is true for all types of fibers.
 You wouldn’t use coarse yarns for a sweater, but great quality coarse yarns are used to make very expensive rugs.
 Lower quality coarse yarns are used to make inexpensive rugs.

 If you enjoyed this article and are a knitter, you might benefit from joining the online Knit Along Club.
 Our A Project in Sheep’s Clothing knit along would be perfect for learning to felt.
 It includes written, photo, and video tutorials to guide you through every step of the pattern so you can complete your project with confidence.